-Have students reach out to a college of their choice and request materials.
-Open the materials as a class or group and share the received information.
-Also, have students fill out a college fit worksheet and share their findings with their classmates.
+Have students contact a college of their choice and request materials.
+Open the materials as a class or group and share the information received.
+Students should also complete a college fit worksheet and share their findings with classmates.

 Motivation

 Pep Rally